osake/ATHENA/helpers/lock/README.markdown

 ========

-The lock helper provides a RESTFul lock object to assist client applications with locking tickets while customers are deciding to purchase.
+The lock helper provides a RESTful lock object to assist client applications with locking tickets while customers are deciding to purchase.
 While tickets are locked, no other application can lock those tickets.

 #Installing the lock helper

-Add this snipped to your athena component:
+Add this in the dependencies section of your pom.xml:

         <dependency>
             <groupId>org.fracturedatlas.athena.helper</groupId>